 The announcement caught many people by surprise.
 As it happens, Leary had not been politically active outside of his advocacy for psychedelic drugs, and politicians were not exactly popular with 1960s counterculture.

 But thanks to the escalating war in Vietnam, the burgeoning War on Drugs, and the rise of the Black Power movement, the counterculture of the late 1960s was taking on a more political bend than it had at the beginning of the decade.
-Besides, for politicians hoping to turn attention away from war and their own shortcomings, ostracizing the counterculturists appeared to be a saving grace.
+Besides, for politicians hoping to turn attention away from war, ostracizing the counterculturists appeared to be a saving grace.

 Through his speaking tours on college campuses and socializing with celebrities, Leary promoted his pro-psychedelics message and personal associations to fit this new, more political environment.